tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 ### Text shaping

-The next important concept to understand is **text shaping**, which, in the simplest of terms, is to convert a succession of characters into sequence of glyphs along with their locations.
+The next important concept to understand is **text shaping**, which, in the simplest of terms, is to convert a succession of characters into a sequence of glyphs along with their locations.
 Important here is the distinction between **characters**, the things you think of as letters, and **glyphs**, which is what the font will draw.
 For example, think of the character "f", which is often tricky to draw because the "hook" of the f can interfere with other characters.
 To solve this problem, many typefaces include **ligatures**, like "ﬁ", which are used for specific pairs of characaters.
 Ligatures are extremely important for languages like Arabic.

-Just a few of the challenges of text shaping include kerning, bidirectional text, and font substitution. **Kerning**, which controls the distance between specific pairs of characters.
+A few of the challenges of text shaping include kerning, bidirectional text, and font substitution. **Kerning** is the adjustment of distance between specific pairs of characters.
 For example, you can put "VM" a little closer together but "OO" needs to be a little further apart.
 Kerning is an integral part of all modern text rendering and you will almost solemnly notice it when it is absent (or worse, [wrongly applied](https://www.fastcompany.com/91324550/kerning-on-pope-francis-tomb-is-a-travesty)).

 Not every language writes text in the same direction, but regardless of your native script, you are likely to use arabic numerals which are always written left-to-right.
 This gives rise to the challenge of **bidirectional** (or bidi) text, which mixes text flowing in different directions.
 This imposes a whole new range of challenges!